awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-device-fleet-register.md

 ## Register a Device \(Console\)<a name="edge-device-fleet-register-console"></a>

-You can register your device using the [Amazon SageMaker console](https://console.aws.amazon.com/sagemaker/)\.
+You can register your device using the SageMaker console at [https://console\.aws\.amazon\.com/sagemaker](https://console.aws.amazon.com/sagemaker/)\.

 1. In the SageMaker console, choose **Edge Inference** and then choose choose **Edge devices**\.